What If You Could Correct Your Eyes While You Sleep?

 How Does Orthokeratology Work?

-We take very precise measurements of the shape of your corneas to create customised, rigid contact lenses.
-These are worn overnight and gently reshape the surface of the eye while you sleep- much like a dental retainer.
+We take precise measurements of the shape of your eyes in order to create customised, rigid contact lenses.
+These lenses gently reshape the cornea while you sleep.

-When you remove the lenses in the morning, the eye maintains its moulded shape throughout the day, leaving you with clear vision without the need for glasses or contact lenses!
-Active individuals can freely participate in sports without the bother of glasses or contact lenses.
+When you remove the lenses in the morning, the cornea maintains its moulded shape throughout the day, leaving you with clear vision without the need for glasses or contact lenses!

 What Are The Benefits Of Ortho-K?